shegocodes/aptos2019-blindness-detection/README.md

 Original images can be downloaded at this link below: https://www.kaggle.com/competitions/aptos2019-blindness-detection/data

+About the notebooks:
+* aptos2019-blindness-detection-500.ipynb (outputs:no)
+* aptos2019-blindness-detection-500-results.ipynb (outputs:yes)

-Access Google Colab (training is done on a GPU): https://colab.research.google.com/drive/1tesS60cR6VI3MgPBGzyDZNyjKfJE-3Jy#scrollTo=kIReySXn5_Da
+Access Google Colab (where training is done on a GPU): https://colab.research.google.com/drive/1tesS60cR6VI3MgPBGzyDZNyjKfJE-3Jy#scrollTo=kIReySXn5_Da

 How to enable GPU in Google Colab: